OxfordCityCouncil/OxfordCityCouncil.github.io/_posts/2017-10-06-get-online-week.md

 As Katie was from Albania, and not confident with her english, we helped her complete the application form and email to the employer.
 She wanted to come back to find out more about the online learning she could get access to from Learn My Way.

+Katie dropped back in on Friday to say she'd had an interview!

 ### Annie
 Annie is retired and has been living alone since her husband died.
 She has a laptop but no WiFi at home and wanted to know how she could go about getting online.